I am a musician, writer and translator based in London and Tel Aviv.

 In 1997 I moved to London and formed the band Zero Balancer as guitarist and lead vocalist, with Chris Warmington on guitar and Pit Reyland on drums.
 I wrote about literature, visual art, music and contemporary dance for various publications.
 After Zero Balancer disbanded I spent a couple of years as a guitar/vocals solo act under the name Moon Pilot, before being joined by Rob Sykes on bass and James Turner on drums.

 In 2011 I published a biography of my late grandfather Pinchas Sapir, a Labour party leader and Israeli finance minister in the 1960s and 70s.
 The same year I started working on a new Afor Gashum album, From the Inside, with a line-up comprising original bass player Oded Shechter, Shai Lowenstein on guitar and Aviv Barak on drums.

-I am currently working on a new Afor Gashum album, with Oded Shechter on bass and Matan Fox on drums.
+The third Afor Gashum album, Secret Lights, came out in April 2017.
+It was recorded with Oded Shechter on bass and Matan Fox on drums.